-Sweet corn soup made with tender corn kernels, spices and herbs.
+Sweet Corn Soup made with tender corn kernels, spices and herbs.
 Make this simple, comforting and delicious soup under 25 mins.
 Serve it any time of the day, for a simple meal with Cheese toast, noodles or pasta.
-Corn soup is a dish made in several cultures across the world.
-So you will find several kinds of sweet corn soups made in many different ways.
+Corn Soup is a dish made in several cultures across the world.
+So you will find several kinds of Sweet Corn Soup made in many different ways.
 But the primary ingredient is the corn and mostly it is the tender sweet corn that is used.

 The second recipe is a home style version which I would make for my kids many years ago.
 This recipe uses no starch and can be served even to toddlers.

 Both the recipes can be made with corn on the cob or frozen corn.
 But use tender corn as they impart a really good sweet milky flavor.
 If using corn on the cob you will have to boil the whole corn until tender and then remove the kernels.

 To make sweet corn soup I always prefer to use the frozen corn for the convenience and ease.
 You can also use canned cream style corn to make this recipe.

 Since the canned cream style corn has lots of starch in it I personally do not prefer it.
 Plus if using fresh or frozen corn you have the option to use organic corn.

 If using the same, then you may skip the corn starch I mentioned in the restaurant style recipe below.